byte-1024/jar-obfuscation-rename/README.md

 ## Feature

-rename class,method,field,string in the jar. currently, only use mapping file is supported, format reference export codedata.txt from JEB.
+Rename class,method,field,string in the jar.

+Currently, only use mapping file is supported, format: export codedata.txt from JEB using CodeSave script.

 ## Reference
 https://github.com/duykhongphai/JarRenamer.git